HumphreyBoaGart/eemgforms/README.md

 # EE Mailgun Forms
-An alternative contact form solution using the Mailgun API and reCAPTCHA v2.
+An alternative contact form solution for ExpressionEngine using the Mailgun API and reCAPTCHA v2.
 Include the tag with required parameters in any template to generate a form.

 If you wanna edit the form that spits out in the front-end, you'll have to edit `pi.mailgunforms.php` manually.
 I'll have a better system in place for this (and a simplified installation process) before the 1.0 release.